Frequently Asked Questions

 When are RAC meetings scheduled?

 Research Assessment Committee meetings are scheduled in December and April.
-Students will get at least two week notice of any committee meeting.
+Students will get at least two weeks notice of any committee meeting.
 Scheduling is dependent upon the undergraduate exam timetable, over which we have no control, so the selection of dates cannot occur until after this timetable has been posted.
+RAC meetings may be scheduled up to the last day of the December exam period.

 How do I transfer directly from an MASc program to a PhD program?